Rafael-Remigio/EMPRESTA.ME_Android/README.md

 Have Android Studio Installed.

-When running the aplication make sure to Register when entering the applicatio.
+When running the aplication make sure to Register when entering the applicatio. (just feel in the )

 # PUB SUB